MaximilianMcC/ncea-assessment/README.md

 ![Long bay college logo](https://www.longbaycollege.com/wp-content/uploads/2020/09/Long_Bay_College_Logo_Tag2-1024x141.png)

 # DTS NCEA Assessment - 91883
 I will be using this GitHub repo to keep track of what I have done each day.
 It will have pseudocode, debugging, and program ideas.
-I have made the program in C#. **important:** You ___*need*___ to use a terminal that supports UTF-8.
-Don't use cmd and instead use something like [Windows Terminal](https://www.microsoft.com/en-nz/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
-It will work without it, but you get a better experience when you use something that supports UTF-8.
+I have made the program in C#.
+You can download and run the code [Here](https://github.com/MaximilianMcC/ncea-assessment/releases/tag/FinishedProgram)

 **What is the purpose of your quiz and what is it?**